 Having a strong family background I did not "party" as many of my student friends did.
 Yet at the same time was not degraded by them.
 Yes on weekends would drop by the occasional party to be social.

-After graduation and the Army came back to school at UCSB.
+After graduation and the Army, came back to school at UCSB.
 Things were changing and fast.
 It took me almost 2 years to get back to being a student.
 I would go to the Library "stacks" and force myself to study.
+Often sleep was a waste time so study.
 A good friend saw me leaving the library and he said you are always here!!!
 He did not understand the discipline it took to be a student again, in the 1970's.

 What I see for the most part, undergrad students at most UC or CSU are not there to learn.
+The City Colleges are a joke.
 They too often graduate by accident.
 Just to make the point, 3 years of grad school, I worked 3 part time jobs.
 The Hippy Dippy long term outcomes of today are a farce.

 If for no other reason "any" on school activities or dorms should have a strong set of values if for no other reason to "protect" both integrity of the education process and legal suits because the schools allowed what today is considered college life.